avelgest/principled-material-layers/README.md

 copy of the material (note that the layer will not be affected by any subsequent changes made to the original material).

-A material asset can be loaded either by using the method above (for small asset libraries) or by selecting an asset in an Asset Browser area and pressing *Replace Layer Material* in the right-hand sidebar of the Asset Browser.
+A material asset can be added as a layer by right clicking an asset in an *Asset Browser* area and selecting *Import as New Layer* or *Replace Layer Material* from the context menu.
+These options are also available in the right-hand sidebar of the Asset Browser.

 A layer’s channels may be added/removed or enabled/disabled in the *Active Layer* panel.
 When a channel is disabled/removed from a layer then that layer no longer contributes to the final value of the channel.

+### Layer Types
+- **Material Paint** - The default.
+Can be used to paint a material onto the object in *Texture Paint* mode as above.
+- **Material Fill** - Fills the entire object with a single material.
+A [*Node Mask*](../../wiki/Node-Masks) can be used to control the alpha of the layer.
+- **Custom Alpha** - The alpha of the layer is controled by an output in the layer's node tree.
+- **Channel Paint** - Paint directly on a single channel in *Texture Paint* mode (e.g. directly paint color onto the *Base Color* channel).

 ## Limitations
 - Some features are not supported for UDIMs.
-- Loading materials from an asset library outside of the asset browser area is considered experimental.
+-
 - Beta version.
 There may be bugs.

  https://user-images.githubusercontent.com/111190478/184711235-25bf5c51-ef9a-4372-a519-1eb4960c685a.mp4

 ## License